 Coach tours are the most economical, but notorious for "herding" tourists on a hurried and unagreed itinerary.
 We can provide transport and guides for large groups that will help realize your group's plans for less, rather than "herd".

 Instead of being picked up from your hotel every day you could arrange to meet your guide at the sights, and find your own way to the hotel/airport/station.
 The more you are able to do yourself, the more you can save.
 We offer you the flexibility to be as independent as you want.

-To meet needs of different style travelers, our top 10 tours offer 3 travel styles for comfort, discovery and essential tour customers.
-Essential style only arrange the essential parts that are difficult to take by your own and it is a way to save on a trip.
-Take look at essential style of these bestsellers:
+Essential style tours only include the essential parts that are difficult to arrange on your own, so it’s a way to save on a trip.
+Take a look at the Essential style itineraries of our bestsellers:

 China Highlights goes the extra mile to take good care of our senior travelers (65+), and we offer a 3% seniors discount.